 The Hackers' Playbook

-But the breach, first reported by the cybersecurity company Symantec in September 2017, also revealed much about the way these attacks work.
+The warning bells have been ringing for years.
+The latest breaches were blamed on group of Russian hackers known as Dragonfly, or Energetic Bear, also named as perpetrators of a serious breach first reported by the cybersecurity company Symantec in September 2017.
+That incident revealed much about the way these attacks work.
 So much, in fact, that the U.S. government turned it into a cautionary tale.
-In a 16-page report, a team of cyber specialists from the Department of Homeland Security and Federal Bureau of Investigation dissected the hackers’ tradecraft, hoping the information would help prevent similar attacks – and keep this one from getting any worse.
+In a comprehensive report, a team of cyber specialists from the Department of Homeland Security and Federal Bureau of Investigation dissected the 2017 incident and the hackers’ tradecraft, hoping the information can help defend against similar attacks.

-The potential for that damage is far-reaching, said Constance Douris, who studies cybersecurity for the Lexington Institute, a Washington, D.C. think tank that focuses on defense.
+That damage could be far-reaching, said Constance Douris, who studies cybersecurity for the Lexington Institute, a Washington, D.C. think tank that focuses on defense.
 She said hacking the power grid is essentially a newer way of attacking a traditional military target.

 "Everyone understands cyber is important, but they don't quite understand why it needs to be protected," she said.
 "Hospitals, banks, pipelines, military bases – all of these cannot operate without electricity.
 Protecting the grid from cyberattacks should not be neglected by any means."

-Here’s how the cyber experts broke down the hack – and how businesses can protect themselves.
+Here’s how the cyber experts broke down such hacks – and how businesses can protect themselves.

 DIVIDE AND CONQUER

-Rather than going straight after the larger and better-protected big targets, the hackers instead wormed their way into the smaller and less secure companies' networks, then used that access to gather intelligence and set traps.
+Rather than going straight after the larger and better-protected big targets, the hackers instead worm their way into the smaller, less secure companies' networks, then use that access to gather intelligence and set traps.

-Smaller companies should take note, Orlando said: They are often a hacker's first stop on the way to a bigger target.
+Smaller companies are often a hacker's first stop on the way to a bigger target, Orlando said.
 He recommends monitoring computer networks for unusual activity, installing security patches regularly and developing a response plan to disclose breaches and limit damage.

 “Really it just comes down to managing your systems and being as vigilant as you can,” he said.